obel1x/cksum_dir/README.md

 So you can even detect changed files if there should by no changes at all.

 Requirements
+Software:
+cksum
+find
+sort supporting "-z" option
-Software: cksum, find ans other standard Linux-cmds
+and other standard Linux-commands

 The script is POSIX conform, so let it run as shell script.